Contextualized Messages Boost Graph Representations: Graph neural networks

-is unique for each \textit{multiset} of neighborhood features $\boldsymbol{H}$ of bounded size.
+is injective or unique in the embedded feature space $\mathcal{S}$ for each \textit{multiset} of neighborhood features $\boldsymbol{H}$ of bounded size.
+This result forms the theoretical basis of GIN.

-Meanwhile, when $\mathcal{H}$ is uncountable, \citet{corso2020principal} proved that using multiple aggregation strategies (e.g. mean, max, min, std) ensures a unique output $F\left(\boldsymbol{H}\right)$ for every \textit{multiset} $\boldsymbol{H}$.
-However, the number of aggregators must also scale with the number of neighbors which may be computationally expensive for large and dense graphs such as citation networks and knowledge graphs.
+Meanwhile, the result above no longer holds when $\mathcal{H}$ is uncountable.
+In this setting, \citet{corso2020principal} proved that if $\bigoplus$ comprises multiple aggregators (\textit{e.g.}, mean, standard deviation, max, and min), the hash function

+produces a unique output for every $\boldsymbol{H}$ of bounded size.
+This finding provides the foundation for the principal neighborhood aggregation (PNA) \citep{corso2020principal}.
+Notably, for this result to hold theoretically, the number of aggregators in $\bigoplus$ must scale with the size of the \textit{multiset} of neighborhood features $\boldsymbol{H}$ which may be impractical for large and dense graphs.